ron4fun/HashLib4Python-CPPWrapper/README.md

     PBKDF2_HMAC only for Crypto hashes.

+#####Installing the Library
+	Copy "HashFactory.pyd" to your python library package path.
+Very well tested with Python 2.7, but should also work well with Python3.

 #####Non-Cryptographic 32-bits Hash Usage:
 	The function call for the hashes without keys accepts 3 parameters i.e (a_string, a_PyMODE, an_encoding='UTF-8'): AP, BKDR, Bernstein, Bernstein1, DEK,